blei139/CityscapesSemSegSanFranciscoLombard/README.md

 I will train the dataset more until the entropy loss is going down a little more.

 I have a very simple camera.
-My issue is that the road is super difficult to classify using my camera, but if I using the videos provided by Udacity's self-driving car curriculum, the road is painted well in most cases.
+If I using the videos provided by Udacity's self-driving car curriculum, the road is painted well in most cases.

 Youtube links using videos from Udacity's self-driving car curriculum: